Something in the Way You Move

-"Something in the Way You Move" is a song by English singer Ellie Goulding from her third studio album, Delirium (2015).
+"Something in the Way You Move" is a song by English singer-songwriter Ellie Goulding from her third studio album, Delirium (2015).
 The song was serviced to contemporary hit radio in the United States on 19 January 2016 as the album's second single in North America, and third overall.
 It reached number 51 on the UK Singles Chart and number 43 on the US Billboard Hot 100.

 Composition

-"Something in the Way You Move" is an electropop song, with a tempo of 108 beats per minute and it uses the chords A, B, C#m, and E. Lyrically, the song describes an ill-fated attraction to someone.
+"Something in the Way You Move" is an electropop song.
+Sheet music for the song shows the key of C-sharp minor and a tempo of 108 beats per minute, using the chords A, B, C#m, and E. Lyrically, the song describes an ill-fated attraction to someone.

 The Guardian's Alexis Petridis noted similarities between the song and "Love Me like You Do", another song from Delirium, saying it has "a virtually identical chorus".
 Eve Barlow of Spin wrote the chorus is reminiscent of the 1980s.

 Critical reception

 "Something in the Way You Move" received mixed to positive reviews from music critics.
 MTV News dubbed the song "pure pop bliss".
 Ian Sandwell of Digital Spy praised it as "pure, unfiltered pop magic" and "pop gold".
 Idolator's Bianca Gracie deemed it "vibrant" and warned not to be surprised if "its bright vibe ends up taking over the radio."
 However, Music Times gave the track a negative review, calling it "generic pop" and stating there was nothing "interesting" about it.
 Hazel Cills of Pitchfork wrote that although the song is "a mighty fine song in a vacuum", Selena Gomez had already done something similar with "Me & the Rhythm".